teddyoweh/Sentiment-Analysis-API/README.md

 **A Flask Sentiment Analysis API, with visual implementation**

-The API created used flask allows users to parse a text or sentence throught the (?text) arguement, then view the sentiment analysis of that sentence.
-It is implementable into a web application
+The Sentiment Analysis Api was created using python flask module,it allows users to parse a text or sentence throught the (?text) arguement, then view the sentiment analysis of that sentence.
+It can be implementable into a web application.

 * **Text** -The sentence to be analyzed.
 * **Sentiment** -Possible outputs include,[ Positive, Neutral or Negative]